 2. Can a newborn below the age of three months get croup?

 Yes.
-But experts state that the chances are meager, mostly due to the immunity that the baby gets from the antibodies in the breast milk (19).
+But experts state that the chances are meager, mostly due to the baby’s immunity from the antibodies in the breast milk (18).
 Nevertheless, take precautions to prevent it.

 3. Can an infant die of croup?

 Yes, if the baby has severe croup along with another underlying medical condition and does not get treatment in time.
 Croup interferes with the ability to breathe and eat – both essential for life.
 If croup interferes with breathing and eating, then there is a risk of death.
 Ensuring prompt medical intervention is the only way to prevent the risk of death.

 Croup is contagious since the virus can spread through respiratory droplets while coughing and sneezing.
 Barking cough and stridor are common symptoms of croup, and medical care is recommended to prevent worsening of symptoms and complications.
 You may also take preventive measures, such as maintaining hand hygiene, staying away from the affected person, and avoiding sharing the baby’s utensils.
 However, the treatment of croup may vary depending on the underlying causes.
 But, all treatments aim to relieve symptoms.